lawrencesim/templatize-python/README.md

 ## Lists

-Lists are marked with an ampersand (`&`) and can take in an array (or a function that returns an array).
+Lists are marked with an ampersand (`&`) and can take in an list (or a function that returns an list).
 The output is grammatically formatted with appropriate use of commas and/or the 'and'-conjunction, as dictated by the length of the list.
-No other dynamic text or subsections should be nested within a list, and values within the array should be strings or numbers only for best results.
+No other dynamic text or subsections should be nested within a list, and values within the list should be strings or numbers only for best results.

 One special case exists with the list functionality, the combination of the list and section directive (`&#`) which can be used to [grammatically list repeating sections](./more/sections#repeating-list-sections).

 &nbsp; *Template:*

 ```
-{{&name}} sells {{&sells}} with {{&with}}.
+{{&name}} sells {{&sells}} with his {{&with}}.
 ```

 &nbsp; *Bindings:*